laravel/docs/views.md

 	}

+> **Note:** Laravel does not include a default directory for view composers.
+You are free to organize them however you wish.

-Now each time the `profile` view is rendered, the `ProfileComposer@compose` method will be executed.
-So, let's define the composer:
+Now that we have registered the composer, the `ProfileComposer@compose` method will be executed each time the `profile` view is being rendered.
+So, let's define the composer class:

 	<?php namespace App\Http\ViewComposers;